Course Outline

 Introduction

-• Real-world Applications: Watches, DVD players, mobile phones, etc.
+• Practical Applications: Examples include watches, DVD players, mobile phones, etc.

-• Resource Constraints: Size, speed, and power consumption
+• Resource Constraints: Factors such as size, speed, and power consumption are critical

 • Criteria for Selecting a Microcontroller Architecture